merkle-open/terrific-micro/README.md

 * for basic mode use one or two parameters
 * for advanced mode use three or more parameters

-Use the your component's name as the first parameter.
+Use the component's name as the first parameter.
 Be aware, the component name is case-sensitive!

 #### Basic Mode: Template with complete Markup